department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/va-health-care-and-other-insurance.md

 ### Does my current health insurance status affect whether I can get VA health care benefits?

-No. Whether or not you have health insurance coverage doesn't affect the VA health care benefits you can get.
+No. Whether or not you have health insurance coverage doesn’t affect the VA health care benefits you can get.

 <br>

 ### If I'm signed up for the VA health care program, does that mean I meet the requirements to have health care under the Affordable Care Act (ACA)?

 Yes.
 Being signed up for VA health care meets your Affordable Care Act health coverage requirement of having “minimum essential health coverage.”
-You don't need any other insurance to meet this requirement.
+You don’t need any other insurance to meet this requirement.
 We’ll update this site if the ACA changes with new laws.
 [Learn more about the ACA, VA, and you](https://www.va.gov/health/aca/FAQ.asp).

 </div>